Overview: CollegeAdvisor.com Client Success Stories

 Wondering if CollegeAdvisor.com is right for you?
 Our CollegeAdvisor.com reviews speak for themselves.
 As our CollegeAdvisor.com reviews show, our students benefit from personalized college application guidance.
 As a result, Ivy League and Top 50 colleges and universities regularly accept CollegeAdvisor students.
 To read more CollegeAdvisor.com reviews from previous clients, please visit our website.

-This Client Success Story was based on an interview with Aamani Guarjada.
+This Client Success Story was written by Claire Babbs, and based on an interview with Aamani Guarjada.
 Aamani reached out to us for college essay tips for her Common App essay and to get one-on-one help building her college list.
 If you are also looking for assistance with your college applications and are interested in working with a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.